Anglican Adam Preaching Society: Evangelistic impact

 The evangelical group of A.A.P.S. in the Church of Nigeria, Anglican Communion, over the years has significantly promoted evangelical Anglicanism and, through Igbudu's evangelism, has also "won thousands to Christ".

 The Anglican Adam Preaching Society (A.A.P.S) has not gone defunct along with Cornelius Adam Igbudu in 1981.
 In fact, it has gained momentum over the years and, according to Professor Sam U. Erivwo, through this movement the Urhobo, the Isoko and the Itsekiri witnessed (and are still witnessing) phenomenal revival.

 With the advent of Christianity in Nigeria, the evangelical group of A.A.P.S., through Igbudu's evangelism, Africanized Anglicanism and made the physiognomy of practical Christian expression of African spirituality real to many Africans, notably the Isoko people and the Urhobo people in the present-day Delta State of Nigeria.
 Consequently, the evangelistic activities of the evangelical group seem to have led to a decline in the practice of several traditional African religions, as many Urhobo people as well as Isoko people have now become Christians and have nothing to do with idol worship.
 It earned its founder a eulogy of being one of "Isoko's greatest evangelists".

 Musical impact

-The musical impact of the A.A.P.S. evangelical movement continues to be seen today as having revolutionized both Isoko and Urhobo gospel music with the introduction of indigenous African music by Igbudu himself, "a man whose Isoko self-composed songs inspired many".
+The musical impact of the A.A.P.S. evangelical movement continues to be seen today as having revolutionized both Isoko and Urhobo gospel music with the introduction of indigenous African music by Igbudu himself, "a man whose Isoko self-composed songs inspired many", and converted even hardened criminals.

 At that time when the style of worship and the mode of music in the mission churches were predominantly influenced by western civilization, which left many Africans with the feeling of spiritual alienation, Cornelius Adam Igbudu came into the scene and caused a change of practice by introducing indigenous Isoko music to the mission churches.
 It earned Igbudu a commendation from E. Onosemuode, who called him "a great musical reformer among Isoko and Urhobo Christians".

 Other writers in 2022 also mentioned Igbudu's name among those "who could be regarded as pioneers" of indigenous African music.
 However, other notable people of Isoko and Urhobo extractions, who seemed "to have followed after the steps of the pioneers", later included Evi Edna Ogholi and Kefee Obareki Don Momoh.

 In 2005, the A.A.P.S. evangelical movement's sustained musical influence in the Church of Nigeria, Anglican Communion, was particularly evident in the rendition of "entertainment songs by the Anglican Adam Preaching Society (AAPS) band" during a church service held in commemoration of Bishop Agori Iwe who died on July 9, 1979.